harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 Prohormones &amp; Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
 The supplemental PCT crap they sell with these Prohormones is predominantly bogus stuff and if you choose to do a Prohormone / Designer Steroid cycle, you should at least look into getting a SERM (like [Nolvadex](/r/steroids/wiki/nolvadex)/[Clomid](/r/steroids/wiki/clomid) or the sorts) for a [real PCT](/r/steroids/wiki/thecycle/pct).
 You should consider reading through this Wiki and *doing a real cycle, complete with Testosterone, as you'll find better results, as well as feeling better overall too*.

-\* The *sole exception* to this rule is the novel research compound Trestolone (MENT).
-MENT was designed to be used as a prostate-safe replacement for Testosterone.
-MENT is under development by the USG as a rapidly reversible male contraceptive and as a replacement therapy for Testosterone.

 #The Basic Bulk

 The Basic Bulk, that is recommend, is a 12–20 week cycle of Testosterone while running a moderate calorie surplus with emphasis on gaining as much lean muscle tissue as possible and progressively adding weight to your lifts.